yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 Usually, a single GSA is run per machine.
 If you're setting up multiple Service Grids separated by depanlinkLookup Groups or Locatorstengahlink#lusbelakanglink), you'll probably start a GSA per machine per group.

-The GSA exposes the ability to start, restart, and kill a process either using the [Administration and Monitoring API] or the GigaSpaces UI.
+The GSA exposes the ability to start, restart, and kill a process either using the depanlinkAdministration and Monitoring APItengahlink./administration-and-monitoring-api.htmlbelakanglink or the GigaSpaces UI.

 ## Process Management